Save the Rhino International (SRI) Grant

 Strategy 3: Working with programme partners to develop community participation in rhino conservation initiatives

 Note that SRI is not looking to expand the range of community conservation programmes supported (currently supported programmes are listed on our website)

-Save the Rhino works with its partners on the ground to incentivise and secure support for rhino conservation by improving livelihoods and empowering local people, living under a variety of land tenure systems, through the promotion of benefits derived from wildlife resources.
+We work with our partners on the ground to incentivise and secure support for rhino conservation by improving livelihoods and empowering local people, living under a variety of land tenure systems, through the promotion of benefits derived from wildlife resources.

 - Rhino-focused environmental education programmes that can demonstrate a clear understanding of how the education programme supports the overall conservation goals, and which carry out rigorous annual monitoring and evaluation to assess the programme’s impact on its target audience(s)

-- Community development work based around Key 1 or Key 2 Critically Endangered rhino populations supported by SRI
+- Community development work based on Key 1 or Key 2 Critically Endangered rhino populations supported by SRI.

 Strategy 4: Supporting evidence-based demand-reduction work to disrupt and reduce the trafficking of illegal rhino horn into consumer countries